Baboye Traoré

 Baboye Traoré (born 25 January 1990) is a French footballer who currently plays for Dunkerque after spending most of his career at Paris FC.

 In 2017, Traoré had a short spell in England with Sutton United.
 He made his league debut on 21 January 2017 as a substitute against Eastleigh.
 On 29 January 2017 he was a 91st-minute substitute coming on for Craig Eastmond in Sutton's 1-0 FA Cup fourth round giant-killing victory over Championship side Leeds United.

 Personal life

-Traoré is one of 13 siblings, and is of Malian descent.
+Traoré is one of 13 siblings.
+He was born in Paris, France and holds French and Malian nationalities.